DOkwufulueze/date-selection-manager/README.md

-monthEndDigit | '12' | The number at which the select element representing "month" ends. monthDefaultValue | '' | The value selected by default on the select element representing "month" once date-selection-manager is invoked. monthChangeEventCallback | null | A callback function that is called when the select element representing "month" changes value. yearId | 'year' | The id of the select element representing "year". yearText | 'Year' | The text of the first option element in the select element representing "year". yearValue | '' | The value of the first option element in the select element representing "year".
+monthEndDigit | '12' | The number at which the select element representing "month" ends. monthDefaultValue | '' | The value selected by default on the select element representing "month" once date-selection-manager is invoked. monthChangeEventCallback | null | A callback function that is called when the select element representing "month" changes value. yearContainer | `document` | The DOM element you want to reference as holding the 'year' select element. yearId | 'year' | The id of the select element representing "year". yearText | 'Year' | The text of the first option element in the select element representing "year". yearValue | '' | The value of the first option element in the select element representing "year".